hortonworks/registry/docs/install.rst

     `docker-compose -f docker-compose-`db_type`.yml exec psql -U appuser -W schema_registry` - to login into the postgres client shell
     `docker-compose -f docker-compose-`db_type`.yml exec `service-name` date` - executes the command `date` inside the container and shows the output

+11. To run the Schema Registry with the ORACLE database.
+Download the latest `ojdbc.jar` for the corresponding oracle version from `oracle technetwork <http://www.oracle.com/technetwork/database/features/jdbc/jdbc-drivers-12c-download-1958347.html>`_ (12c) and copy it to `extlibs` directory before building the registry image.